The 10+1 Code™

 What It Requires

-AI outputs can look confident while being wrong, incomplete, or context-blind.
-This Commandment requires limits to be explicit: where the model is reliable, where it is not, and where human judgment must stay active.
+AI outputs can look confident while being wrong, incomplete, or context blind.
+Limits must be explicit: where the model is reliable, where it is not, and where human judgment must stay active.
 Overstating capability creates false certainty, and false certainty produces harm.

 Individual Responsibility